-What is white balance on your iPhone?
+What is white balance on your iPhone camera and how to change it?
 Light has different colors.
 When the sun nearly sets (the golden hour) the light has an orange warm color.
 On a cloudy day the light is blue and cold.
 This color temperature is expressed in Kelvin.
 The higher the Kelvin value, the bluer the light.
 Warm red light has a low Kelvin value.
 On a sunny day, when the sun is at the highest point, the light temperature is 5600 Kelvin.

 We continue to see the color white at the different color temperatures, because our brains correct that.
 A photo made with incandescent light can sometimes be too yellow and almost orange and a photo taken on a cloudy day too blue.
 This color cast is prevented with the white balance.
 This ensures that the color temperature is corrected, so that white is white again and the other colors are displayed properly.